wendahere/JAWS/Sean.md

 ## Reflection for electronics homework
 It was honestly quite hard and I took quite long to get a working circuit.
-I wanted our charging station
+I wanted the charging station to be inside the vehicle so i tried to design a way that the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTkyNzM5MDIsMTA5NjA0MzU2MywxMT
+eyJoaXN0b3J5IjpbLTExNDU0NTExOTAsMTA5NjA0MzU2MywxMT
 E0NjgxOTg4LDYzMDUwODc5MywtNTQyMTEwODk4LDIxMjM0Njk4
 LDE5NDIxMzQxNDIsMTkwNDUyMjc1NywxODA0NTQ5NzAyLC0xNz
 MyMDEwMjY0LDkxMjg2NzM2MiwtNTg2NjM4NTM3LDEzMzYzMzgz